Honeymoon in Vegas: Cast

-Production and release
+Production

 Director and writer Andrew Bergman said about the film, "It wasn't based on anything.
 I wanted to do a boy-girl story, and in my perverse fashion, it turned out to be this."
 The film's budget was $25 million.

-Filming began in August 1991, and was underway in Las Vegas as of September.
+Filming began in August 1991, and was underway in Las Vegas by that September.
 Bally's Casino Resort was among the filming locations in Las Vegas.
 Las Vegas' Chapel of the Bells wedding chapel was also used for filming.
 Other filming locations included New York, and Culver Studios in California.

-Filming in Kauai was concluded as of November 1991.
+Filming in Kauai was concluded in November 1991.
 Among the filming locations in Kauai was the Inn on the Cliffs restaurant, located at the Westin Kauai Hotel.
 Filming also took place at Kauai's National Tropical Botanical Garden.
 A house on Anini Beach was used as Tommy Korman's Hawaiian residence.
 The film was initially rated R for language, and was edited to instead receive a PG-13 rating.

+Release

 A premiere event was held for the film at Mann's Chinese Theatre in Hollywood on August 25, 1992.
 The film was released theatrically on August 28, 1992.

 Reception

 Box office

-The film earned $35,208,854 during its theatrical run.
+In the United States and Canada, Honeymoon in Vegas grossed $35.2 million at the box office, against a budget of $25 million It opened at Number 1, and spent its first five weeks in the Top 10 at the domestic box office.

 Critical response

-The film earned generally positive reviews from critics, On review aggregator Rotten Tomatoes, the film holds an approval rating of 66% based on 35 reviews, with an average rating of 6.1/10.
-The site's critical consensus reads, "Honeymoon in Vegas is a light screwball comedy that has just about what you expect (and nothing you don't)."